Tips for Live Music in New Orleans

 Street performance has a long history in New Orleans, and many of the city’s greatest musicians cut their teeth in the outdoors.
 Typically, this scene is concentrated in the French Quarter – Jackson Square, Royal Street, and to a lesser degree Bourbon Street – but you’ll also find some on Frenchmen Street.
 You’ll hear a mix of traditional jazz, jam bands, African instruments, brass bands, cover bands, singer/songwriters, solo violinists and more.
 Prime times are spring and fall, Thursdays through Sundays, late morning to early evening.

 For a self-guided tour of street music, try starting in Jackson Square and then walking up Royal Street toward Canal; besides the music, you’ll find plenty of cafes, shops, and restaurants along the way.
 Bear in mind that most street musicians treat what they do as a career, but are not compensated by the city, they receive only what passerby leave for them.
 For this reason, it’s worth thinking of street music as an affordable option rather than a free one, especially if you want to take photos or video of the performers.
 Many are also selling CDs if you want to bring the memory home with you.
+Additionally, the Crescent City Farmer’s Market offers free, live music 4 days a week, with the market taking place on Wednesdays at the French Market in the French Quarter.

 A daytime tour of the French Quarter is also a great way to encounter some street music alongside some history and sightseeing, and we offer several name-your-own-price French Quarter tours per day.
 We encounter and interact with street music performers on most of our tours.